Epistemic Neural Networks: The epinet

 \section{The epinet}

-This section introduces the \textit{epinet}, which can supplement any conventional neural network to produce an effective ENN.
-Our approach reuses standard deep learning blocks and training algorithms.
+This section introduces the \textit{epinet}, which can supplement any conventional neural network to make a new kind of ENN architecture.
+Our approach reuses standard deep learning components and training algorithms, as outlined in Algorithm~\ref{alg:enn_training}.
 As we will see, it is straightforward to add an epinet to any existing model, even one that has been pretrained.
+The key to successful application of the epinet comes in the design of the network architecture and loss functions.